abhishekxx/abhishekxx/README.md

 👋 Hello, I'm Abhishek Chand!

-🚀 Software Engineer with 2 years of hands-on experience in the tech industry.
+🚀 Software Developer with 2 years of hands-on experience in the tech industry.

 💻 Passionate about coding, problem-solving, and building innovative solutions.